veen2718/SpotifyStats/README.md

     ```

-- Replace YOUR_CLIENT_ID and YOUR_CLIENT_SECRET with your Client ID and Secret from earlier.
+- Replace YOUR_CLIENT_ID and YOUR_CLIENT_SECRET with your Spotify Client ID and Secret from earlier.

 Do the next step regardless of whether or not you want to use the Spotify API: